Our Top Ten Tips For Google Ads Campaigns

 Google Ads (formerly known as Google Adwords) is a platform which allows you to create and show ads to potential customers across Google Search and the Search Partners Network.
-It’s a way to reach the top of search results without waiting for your site to organically reach the top of search results.
+It’s a way to reach the top of search results without waiting for your site to organically reach the top.
 By utilising paid search, you can reach potential new customers almost immediately.

-Here we talk about our top ten tips for optimising your Google Ads Campaign.
+Here’s our top ten tips for optimising your Google Ads Campaign

-1. Utilise Match Types – We’ve come across it many a time, where a client is using all broad match keywords.
-This is a big no no. Match Types are different ways you can target your ads.
-We’ll explain what each match type means and how to use it properly;
+1. Utilise Match Types – We’ve come across it many a time, where a business is the incorrect match type keywords for in their campaign, which is a big no no. Match Types are different ways you can target your ads.
+Here’s a quick overview of what each match type means;

-- Broad Match – A Broad match keyword is the default match type which has the widest reach, but also can lead to more unrelated clicks.
+- Broad Match – A Broad match keyword is the default match type and has the widest reach however, it can also lead to increased unrelated clicks.

-- “Phrase Match” – A Phrase match keyword will match your ads with search terms which include all of the text in the quotation marks.
+- “Phrase Match” – A Phrase match keyword will match your ads with search terms that include all of the text in the quotation marks.

-- [Exact Match] – An Exact match keyword will match your ads with search terms which only include your keyword or close variations of it.
+- [Exact Match] – An Exact match keyword will match your ads with search terms that only include your keyword or close variations of it.

 - +Broad +Match Modifier – Putting a ‘+’ in front of a keyword will require that keyword to be present in the search query, otherwise the ad won’t show.

-2. Set Up Conversions – Conversions are what you want a potential customer to do once they’ve clicked your ad.
-For example, you may want them to fill in a form, or click your phone number. – Setting up conversions can help monitor how well your campaigns perform and can also enhance automated bidding strategies, such as Maximise Conversions or Target CPA.
+2. Set Up Conversions – Conversions are the actions you want potential customer to take once they’ve clicked your ad.
+For example, you may want them to fill in a form, or click and call your phone number. – Setting up conversions can help monitor how well your campaigns perform and can also enhance automated bidding strategies, such as Maximise Conversions or Target CPA.

 3. Configure Rules – Rules are a good way of saving time when it comes to optimising campaigns.
-They allow you to set a custom rule which can change your keywords/bids/budgets and much more, depending on a certain factor.
-For example, if your Click Through Rate for a keyword is less than 5%, you could set up a rule which increases your bid on that keyword by 20%, which should help increase the CTR.
+They allow you to set a custom rules that can alter your keywords/bids/budgets and much more.
+For example, if your Click Through Rate for a keyword is less than 5%, you can set up a rule which increases your bid on that keyword by 20%, that can potentially help increase the Click Through Rate.
 This will run whenever the Click Through Rate for that keyword falls below 5%.

-4. Don’t Be Afraid to Use Manual Bidding Strategies – Google will often push you towards using their automated bidding strategies (which do work well in many cases) but sometimes you campaign needs a little personal touch – you’ll understand what you want from your campaign better than anyone else, so don’t be afraid to change your own bids, or optimise your campaign the way you see fit.
+4. Don’t Be Afraid to Use Manual Bidding Strategies – Google will often push you towards using their automated bidding strategies (which do work well in many cases) but sometimes you campaign will require a little personal touch – you’ll understand what you want from your campaign better than anyone else, so don’t be afraid to change your own bids or optimise your campaign the way you see fit.

-6. Make Sure Your Landing Page Is Relevant – We’d recommend creating a specific page for your Google Ads campaigns, as this way you can control what you want your clickers to do and maximise the amount of conversions you receive.
+6. Make Sure Your Landing Page Is Relevant – We recommend creating a specific page for your Google Ads campaigns, as this way you can control what you want your clickers to do and therefore maximise the number of conversions you receive.

 7. Set Up Ad Scheduling – After a bit of analysis, you might find that your campaign’s budget is being drained by someone at 3am clicking your ad and then not making a decision because they were too tired.
-We often employ ad scheduling on our campaigns to limit the amount of wasted click we receive.
+We often employ ad scheduling on our campaigns to limit the number of wasted clicks we receive.